 It was a difficult decision for me: spend the day on my own putting the finishing touches to a variety of upholstery projects, or attend No.10 Downing Street to mix with the great and the good and actually see what is on the other side of that world famous black door.

-It took me about 0.68 seconds to decide but, as Star Trek fans will know, for an android, that might as well be an eternity..
+decide but, as Star Trek fans will know, for an android, that might as well be an eternity..

-Having made sure that my visa for travelling was in order, I set off and not, I have to admit, without a degree of trepidation.
 Arrival outside that famous street required the kind of security checks you’d find at an airport.
 I did get a sense of stepping into another “State/Country” and once I’d got through there I was: Stepping across the threshold of a door that throughout history that has opened to heads of state, Kings & Queens, Musicians, artists, pop stars and celebrities.

 For obvious security reasons all guests were required to leave their Mobile phones off and waiting in the reception area ( So no pics from me I’m afraid , However the event photographer took one or two shots which were shared amongst all the guests.)